degica/barcelona/dockerfiles/reverse-proxy/README.md

 # reverse-proxy

-The reverse-proxy Dockerfile is the Barcelona support reverse proxy (based on nginx) that is configured to cleanly integrate with the other Barcelona images.
+The reverse-proxy Dockerfile is the Barcelona supported reverse proxy (based on nginx) that is configured to cleanly integrate with the other Barcelona images.

 ## Testing